nielsenbros7061/nielsenbros7061.github.io/README.md

 articles.html: accessible via the "Articles" button on the navbar.
 Will contain links to my articles on various subjects.

 cats.html: accessible via the "Cat Images" button on the navbar.
 Contains a responsive table of cat images.

+minor bug - main pages unable to link to subpages